-ALLEGED OFFENDE R
+ALLEGED OFFENDI CR C

 Name:

 Address:

 AFP Chapter (if known):

+ALLEGED OFFENSE

-Please speci ALLEGED OFFENSE fy the alleged violation of the AFP Code of Ethics and, identify the specific Standard that is alleged to have been violated:
+Please speci fy the alleged violation of the AFP Code of Ethics and, identify the specific Standard that is alleged to have been violated:

-aneged to have been violated.

-Date of alleged offens ee:
+Date of alleged offen se:

-• al may file an allegation of ethical misconduct against an AFP member.
-To be nis form must be completed in full and signed by the person lodging the complaint

-Complaints n nust be filled within three years of the alleged ethical misconduct.
+considered, t al may file an allegation of ethical misconduct against an AFP member.
+To be his form must be completed in full and signed by the person lodging the complaint nust be filled within three years of the alleged ethical misconduct.
 This form and

-on contained herein will be considered strictly confidential by AFP, but may be ne alleged offender as part of the ethics review process.
+the informati on contained herein will be considered strictly confidential by AFP, but may be he alleged offender as part of the ethics review process.